keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 - Sticking to work that I could comfortably complete quickly, rather than work that would push me to grow
 - Not pushing myself to grow in meaningful ways

-During the past two years I've succeeded in some ways but failed in others.
+During the past two years, I've succeeded in some ways but failed in others.

-I've succeeded in things that are overwhelmingly stressful (managing multiple projects and optimizing my work around money).
+I've succeeded in overwhelmingly stressful things like managing multiple projects and optimizing my work around money.

-I've failed in things that would be enjoyable (working on a single client and optimizing my work aound enjoyment/growth).
+I've failed to orient myself around enjoyable things like working on a single client and optimizing my work around enjoyment/growth.

-I wasn't enjoying life.

-{% include type/further-reading.html, content: 'Want to learn more Burnout?
+{% include type/further-reading.html, content: 'Want to learn more about Burnout?
 I recommend <a href="https://alistapart.com/article/burnout/" title="Burnout by Scott Boms">this article</a> by Scott Boms on <a href="https://alistapart.com">A List Apart</a>.' %}
 ## Off the grind

 I needed time to decompress, so I took a sabbatical.
 It was time to prioritize my mental health and wellbeing above work and money.

 I did a lot during my six months away from work:
-- I spent a lot of time with my girlfriend Elaine, who just finished her master's degree and also lacked professional obligations for the foreseeable future.
+- I spent a lot of time with my girlfriend Elaine, who just finished her master's degree and also lacked professional obligations for the foreseeable future
-- I reflected and identified stressors in my life and tried to alleviate them to the best of my abilities.
+- I reflected and identified stressors in my life and tried to alleviate them to the best of my abilities
-- I reoriented myself around what I value, rather than what I've been conditioned to value.
+- I reoriented myself around what I value, not what I was conditioned to value
-- I spent time engaged in intrinsically enjoyable activities such as writing, learning, reading, hiking, and creating (i.e., [my practices](/practices/)).
+- I spent time engaged in intrinsically enjoyable activities such as writing, learning, reading, hiking, and creating (i.e., [my practices](/practices/))
-- I remained intensely focused on addressing my chronic back pain through regular chiropractic sessions at [PostureWorks](https://posture-works.com/) and my daily yoga practice.
+- I remained intensely focused on addressing my chronic back pain through regular chiropractic sessions at [PostureWorks](https://posture-works.com/) and my daily yoga practice

-This was all tremendously beneficial.
+All of these were tremendously beneficial.

-My anxiety has reduced dramatically, though it remains an ongoing battle.
-My body feels *much* better.
-I feel more connected with myself and the world.
-I feel re-energized and motivated.
+- My anxiety has reduced dramatically, though it remains an ongoing battle
+- My body feels *much* better
+- I feel more connected with myself and the world
+- I feel re-energized and motivated

-**I'm so grateful I was privilged enough to take a six-month sabbatical 🙏🏻**
+**I'm so grateful I was privileged enough to take a six-month sabbatical 🙏🏻**

 ## Gaining clarity